Zain-MKhan/epay/README.md

 Assignments for SOEN387 Fall 2023

 Zain Khan

 Ashiqur Rahman

 ## Development Environment and Compilation Instructions

 For this specific assignment, we are using Maven in VS Code with the Java extensions, as well as the Community Server extension for Tomcat.

-In addition, for a2 we are using mysql/mysql workbench for handling the backend
+In addition, for a2 we are using mysql/mysql workbench for handling the backend.

 ### To run the project, you'll need to: